 Long long ago there lived a very rich nobleman.
 But...

-THE DWARF WITH THE LONG BEARD – Slavic Fairy Tales
+THE PRINCE WITH THE GOLDEN HAND – Slavic Fairy Tales

 THE SLUGGARD – Slavic Fairy Tales